thedynamiclinker/sudocode/bin/bash.md

 1: Which one?

-0: The history expansion bug.
+0: The bug in history.

 1: What is it?

+0: The reason we're here.

+1: Look these riddles aren't he---

 0: Run this and tell me what you get.